tiwarivikas0/bader2ml/README.md

 │   ├── cp2k.inp <br>
 │   └── job.pbs <br>

-CP2K jobs are not submitted automatically.
+CP2K jobs are **not submitted automatically**.
-Submit manually from each set_XXX directory.
-Once the cp2k jobs have complete you can move to the second step and verify that everything is fine.
+Please submit the jobs **manually from each `set_XXX` directory**.

+After all CP2K jobs have completed successfully, verify that everything is correct and then proceed to the second step.

 ## STEP 2 — Bader Charge Analysis
 Run Bader analysis on CP2K electron density cube files.